fleetdm/fleet/handbook/people.md

 [Calendly](https://calendly.com) link to schedule with the relevant internal participants.
 If you need a Calendly account, reach out to `@eashaw` via Slack.

+### Zoom

+We use [Zoom](https://zoom.us) for virtual meetings at Fleet, and it is important that every team member feels comfortable hosting, joining, and scheduling Zoom meetings.
+We default to providing new team members with a "Basic" Zoom license, if your role requires scheduling customer meetings, we'll upgrade you to a "licensed" account.

+Zoom settings are configured to be the same for all Fleet team members by default, but you can change your personal settings on your [profile settings](https://zoom.us/profile/setting) page.
+Settings that have a lock icon next to them have been locked by an administrator and cannot be changed.
+Zoom administrators can change settings for all team members on the [account settings page](https://zoom.us/account/setting) or for individual accounts on the [user management page](https://zoom.us/account/user#/).

+Our Zoom meetings are configured to let participants join before the host starts the meeting.
+We do this to ensure meetings start on time, even if the host isn't there.
+This setting locked across all Zoom accounts, but it **only** applies to meetings with scheduled start times.

+If you are organizing a recurring meeting, you need to make sure you configure the meeting room to have a start time manually.
+To set a recurring meeting's start time, go to your [upcoming meetings](https://zoom.us/meeting#/upcoming) page and find the meeting room with the same name as the calender event.
+Click the edit button next to the meeting room, and add the meeting's start time.

 ## Slack

 At Fleet, we do not send internal emails to each other.
 Instead, we prefer to use Slack to communicate with other folks who work at Fleet.